michaloblastni/targeted-individual-simulator/README.md

 The electronics can be purchased at https://www.aliexpress.com/item/1005008356177308.html

 It is programmable, so you can add rules to make it pick up particular things you say and respond to them.
+Programming can leverage forward chaining and backward chaining to infer situations that can be automatically responded, or achieve pre-defined goals.

 The only missing part is a BCI that can sense the human inner voice and decode it into audible speech (Thought to speech) and its opposite, a BCI that can stimulate a human brain to produce a human inner voice with a reply from the electronics (Speech to thought).

 Until thought to speech and speech to tought are researched and developed, the simulator can be executed by speaking aloud while you're thinking.
 The electronics will pick it up and reply based on rules.
 Sample rules will be based on real-world data collected from people who identify themselves as targeted.

+# Extension for a more genuine sensing experience
+The simulator can work without having to speak loud while you're thinking.
+This can be achieved using Thought2Text https://github.com/abhijitmishra/Thought2Text It is currently an EEG-based solution.
+It is not ready for production use.
+An EEG device with 16 channels costs around $1000.

+# Extension for a more genuine stimulation experience
+The simulator can work without anyone else hearing what it tells you.
+This can be achieved by replacing the speaker that comes in the $5 kit with Audio Splotlight, however a cheapest unit costs $1,299 https://www.touchwindow.com/p/AS-168iX.html